 Please do not hesitate to call us at any time for assistance on 01543 415050.

-If your loved one has passed away in hospital expectedly, firstly you will need to make the initial contact with your chosen funeral director.
-They will then explain the necessary steps to bringing your loved one into their care.
+If your loved one has passed away in hospital (and this was expected), you will first need to make the initial contact with your chosen funeral director.
+They will then explain the necessary steps to bring your loved one into their care.

 Please call us on 01543 415050 for all the advice you need.

-If your loved one has passed away expectedly in a Nursing Home or Hospice, the care team/nurses will ask you to appoint a funeral director.
-If you choose us then the staff at the Nursing Home or Hospice will contact one of our funeral directors to bring your loved one into our care.
+If your loved one has passed away in a nursing home, care home, residential home or hospice (and this was expected), the care team / nurses will ask you to appoint a funeral director.
+If you choose us, then the staff at the nursing home, etc. will contact one of our funeral directors to bring your loved one into our care.

 If you need help or advice on any aspect of the above, please give one of our funeral directors a call on 01543 415050.

 There are many reasons why a death will be referred to HM Coroner.
-The most common reasons will be:
+The most common reasons are these:

-A Medical Certificate of Cause of Death will NOT be issued.
-The registration of the death will be made directly from the HM Coroner’s office to the registrars.
-This will only happen once the HM Coroner has deemed cause of death.
+A Medical Certificate of Cause of Death will not be issued.
+The registration of the death will be made directly from HM Coroner’s office to the registrars’ office.
+This will only happen once HM Coroner has determined the cause of death.

-The Coroner’s officers will contact you directly throughout the time your loved one is with them and they will notify you and us once your loved one can be brought into our care.
+HM Coroner’s officers will contact you directly throughout the time your loved one is with them, and they will notify both you and us once your loved one can be brought into our care.

-Once the HM Coroner has finished their investigation and the necessary paperwork has been received at the registrars in the sub-district in which the death occurred, you will then be able to register the death to obtain the relevant documents needed to close bank accounts etc.
+Once HM Coroner has finished their investigation and the necessary paperwork has been received at the registrars’ office in the sub-district in which the death occurred, you will then be able to register the death to obtain the relevant documents needed to close bank accounts, etc.

 We will then be able to begin making funeral arrangements for your loved one.

-When the coroner decides that an inquest is necessary, they may issue the appropriate interim certificate required for burial or cremation.
+When HM Coroner decides that an inquest is necessary, they may issue the appropriate interim certificate required for burial or cremation.

-Once the coroner has advised you that it is possible to attend the registrar’s office to register the death, this is where you can obtain copies of certificates if required after the inquest is completed.
+Once HM Coroner has advised you that it is possible to attend the registrars’ office to register the death, this is where you can obtain copies of certificates if required after the inquest is completed.